irissorg/A-shared-experience-outcomes-for-people-through-the-COVID-19-pandemic/content/08 looking to the future and recovery/index.md

 ### Hopes for the future

 Storytellers in phase 3 expressed their hopes for the future.
 These focused on a range of areas, again reflecting the diversity of the perspectives shared through the stories.
-For example, [Wilma](https://soundcloud.com/iriss/wilma-hopes/s-Pf8HzRlLo8C) talked about her hopes that teachers become better understood and respected as a result of their role during the pandemic.
-[Don’s hopes](https://soundcloud.com/iriss/don-hopes/s-c67HZi81Z5c) centred around an increased effort to support carers and give them access to the breaks they need.
-[Keir](https://soundcloud.com/iriss/keir-hopes/s-4s0BS4cEgBn)described a future with a more blended approach of online and face-to-face engagement and [Julie](https://soundcloud.com/iriss/julie-hopes1/s-vGpTWLVKZik) talked about a post-COVID world where barriers and boundaries between people have not been resurrected.
+For example, [Wilma](https://soundcloud.com/iriss/wilma-hopes/s-Pf8HzRlLo8C), [(Transcript)]({{< ref "09 transcripts/index.md#wilma-hopes-for-the-future" >}}) talked about her hopes that teachers become better understood and respected as a result of their role during the pandemic.
+[Don’s hopes](https://soundcloud.com/iriss/don-hopes/s-c67HZi81Z5c), [(Transcript)]({{< ref "09 transcripts/index.md#don-hopes-for-the-future" >}}) centred around an increased effort to support carers and give them access to the breaks they need.
+[Keir](https://soundcloud.com/iriss/keir-hopes/s-4s0BS4cEgBn), [(Transcript)]({{< ref "09 transcripts/index.md#keir-hopes-for-the-future" >}})described a future with a more blended approach of online and face-to-face engagement and [Julie](https://soundcloud.com/iriss/julie-hopes1/s-vGpTWLVKZik), [(Transcript)]({{< ref "09 transcripts/index.md#julie-hopes-for-the-future" >}}) talked about a post-COVID world where barriers and boundaries between people have not been resurrected.

 {{< notice reflection >}}